natclark/arbucks/src/routes/docs/index.md

 ## How can I use it?

-You can browse live [tokens](/tokens/) and [pairs](/pairs/), but you can also go to the [charts page](/charts/) and search for a trading pair using the search box.
+You can browse live [tokens](/tokens/) and [pools](/pools/), but you can search for a token using the search box.

-If the pair exists, you can select it and browse assorted metrics including the price chart, recent transactions, and 24-hour volume.
+If the token exists, you can select it and browse assorted metrics including the price chart, recent transactions, and 24-hour volume.

+There's also a [portfolio](/portfolio/) where you can track your Arbitrum-based digital assets in real-time, and tons of other features on the way.

+Have fun!
+And if you're confused about anything, just drop us a line on Telegram!